Elf on a Shelf is a toy that comes with a Christmas themed book. Here’s the sales pitch direct from the Elf’s official website:

 4. It’s Not Just About Christmas Anymore

-Not content with ruining Christmas the evil behind Elf also wants you to “invite” him to observe your child prior to family birthdays.
+Not content with ruining Christmas, the Elf also wants you to “invite” him to observe your child prior to family birthdays.
 Watch that little freak gobble up Easter next.
 Then Halloween.
 No candy for you!
+Elf devour everything!

 5. Look at Him!

 Those dead eyes with their creepy sideways leer, those smugly pursed lips, those rubbery limbs that are just aching to wrap around your neck and tighten until your body goes still.
-The internet is packed with images of inventive places that people have posed Elf and they’d be whimsical if not for the fact that they all star this unblinking psycho.
-It’s no wonder people have also taken to photographing him in shady and obscene settings – posing him grabbing knives, snorting cocaine, humping Barbie and Ken, and writing RED RUM on the bathroom mirror.
+The internet is packed with images of inventive places that Elf has appeared and they’d be whimsical if not for the fact that they all star this unblinking psycho.
+It’s no wonder people have also taken to photographing him in shady and obscene settings – grabbing knives, snorting cocaine, humping Barbie and Ken, and writing RED RUM on the bathroom mirror.